fortinet-fortisoar/content-pack-mitre-attack/docs/content_pack.md

 4. Setup modules to lookup MITRE ATT&amp;CK Tactics and Groups.
 5. Leverage Hunt Playbooks to look for specific tactics in your environment.
 Use cases and screenshots from some hunt playbooks are included in the *Use Case Workflow* section.

-### **Deploying the MITRE ATT&CK Framework Solution Pack**

-**Important**: Before you deploy the solution pack, ensure that you have deployed the FortiSOAR™ Incident Response Solution Pack ([solution-pack-incident-response](https://github.com/fortinet-fortisoar/solution-pack-incident-response)).

-The steps for deploying a solution pack are mentioned in the [Deploying a Solution Pack](https://github.com/fortinet-fortisoar/how-tos/blob/main/DeployingASolutionPack.md) article.

 ## Configuring the MITREATT&CK Solution Pack

 Once you have the MITRE ATT&CK Solution Pack deployed, do the following configurations: